Interviews, whether you relish or hate them, there’s no denying the fact that preparation often can, and does, pay off.

 In your haste to learn everything you can about your potential employer, it can be very easy to overlook the practicalities.
-For instance, choosing your outfit beforehand (not on the morning of your interview), trying to get a good night’s sleep, planning your journey and arriving ten minutes early and, if you can stomach it, trying to eat a light, healthy breakfast or snack before you start will make you feel more prepared.
+Whether face to face or virtual, choosing your outfit beforehand, trying to get a good night’s sleep, planning your journey/home location for your interview and eating a light snack before you start will make you feel more prepared.

 TIP 3: Be prepared to ask questions